Chocolate Collagen Keto Granola:

 Step #3: Pulse until the seeds and coconut are in small pieces.

-Step #4: Melt the grass-fed butter or coconut oil and then pour it onto the granola mix in the blender/food processor.
+Step #4: Melt the grass-fed butter or coconut oil with the maple syrup and then pour it onto the granola mix in the blender/food processor.

 Step #5: Pulse the entire mix together.

 Step #6: Line a baking pan with parchment paper.

 Step #7: Take the mixture and make any size chunks you like (could be large or small) and spread them out on the parchment paper.

 Step #8: Bake at 350 degrees for 10-15 minutes or until crunchy.
 Check them after 10 mins and see if they are crunchy or too the texture you like.

 ***The nutrition info for this recipe is based on the linked ingredients above**

 Amount Per Serving